Printed copies of Elements of Data Science are available now, with a full color interior, from Lulu.com.

 Estimate SE CI90

 In this section, we used a normal distribution to simulate the sampling process.
 The normal distribution is not a particularly good model for the distribution of income, but it works well enough for this example, and the results are reasonable.
-In the next section we’ll see an example where the normal distribution is not good enough and the results are not reasonable; then we’ll see how to fix the problem.
+In the next section we’ll see an example where the normal distribution is not good enough and the results are not reasonable.
+Then we’ll see how to fix the problem.

+12.2.
 Estimating Percentiles#

 Suppose that, instead of estimating the average income, we want to estimate the 10th percentile.
 Computing percentiles of income is often relevant to discussions of income inequality.
-To compute the 10th percentile of the data, we can use the NumPy function percentile, but we have to drop the NaN values.

-The 10th percentile of the sample is $5631, but if we collected another sample, the result might be higher or lower.
+The 10th percentile of the sample is $5730, but if we collected another sample, the result might be higher or lower.
 To see how much it would vary, we can use the following function to simulate the sampling process: simulate_sample_percentile generates a sample from a normal distribution and returns the 10th percentile.

 def simulate_sample_percentile(n, mu, sigma):